AliceTheHive/BotTranslator/README.md

 # BotTranslator - Microsoft Translator with Microsoft Bot Framework

-Bots are the new apps, and bots're becoming trend day by day in our daily life.
-Developers consider this platform for consumer and commercial usage to reach their users via social media or through a Line Of Business (LOB) applications using embedded bots.
+Bots are the new apps.
+Developers can consider this platform for consumers and commerce, reaching users via social media or through a Line Of Business (LOB) applications using embedded bots.

-Native language support is an essential key point for such experiences provides Natural User Interface (NUI) for last users like chatbots.
+Multilingual support is essential for such experiences, providing a natural user interface (NUI) for last users like chatbots.
 In this sample we'll learn how to use Microsoft Translator in a Bot Framework Application.

 ![](./ScreenShots/BotEmulator.png)